Abney effect: Chromaticity diagrams

 Purity-on-hue (Abney) effect in CIE 1931 chromaticity diagram, showing five experimental datasets.
 Inset table shows approximate nulls, i.e. wavelengths where the effect doesn't seem to appear.
 Confusingly, the data don't seem to agree except for nulls in violet and yellow ranges.

 Chromaticity diagrams are two-dimensional diagrams that plot the projection of the International Commission on Illumination (CIE) XYZ color space onto the (x, y) plane.
 The X, Y, Z values (or tristimulus values) are simply used as weightings to create new colors from the primary colors, much in the same way that RGB is used for creating colors from primaries in televisions or photographs.
 The x and y values used to create the chromaticity diagram are created from the XYZ values by dividing X and Y by the sum of X, Y, Z. The chromaticity values that can then be plotted are dependent upon two values: dominant wavelength and saturation.
 Since luminous energy is not included, colors that differ only in its lightness are not distinguished on the diagram.
 For instance, brown, which is just low-luminance (and often desaturated) orange, will not appear as such.

 The Abney effect can be illustrated on chromaticity diagrams as well.
 If one adds white light to a monochromatic light, one will obtain a straight line on the chromaticity diagram.
 We might imagine that the colors along such a line are all perceived as having the same hue.
 In reality, this does not hold true, and a hue shift is perceived.
 Correspondingly, if we plot colors that are perceived as having the same hue (and only differing in purity) we will obtain a curved line.

-In chromaticity diagrams, a line that has constant perceived hue must be curved, so that the Abney effect is accounted for.
+In chromaticity diagrams, a line that has constant perceived hue must generally be curved, so that the Abney effect is accounted for.
 Also, the Abney effect does not disallow any and all straight lines on chromaticity diagrams.
 One may mix two monochromatic lights and not see a shift in hue, thereby suggesting a straight-line plot for the different levels of mixture would be appropriate on a chromaticity diagram.